 - One-to-one sharing with a single user

 I like Bitwarden’s pricing plans.
 They offer one-to-many password sharing, multi-factor authentication, vault health reports, and 1 GB file storage.
 Although, you’ll agree that the user’s web interface and on-screen instructions could be better.
 Bitwarden allows unlimited users in both its free and paid options.

 The LastPass Sharing Center is common for all Premium, Families and Business users.
 If you have been planning to get LastPass Business, you should definitely get through with it.
 The Security Dashboard, Centralized Control, and Cloud SSO are worth your money.
-And it’s only $6 per user a month!
+And it’s only$7/month/ per user!

 🏆 Winner is – Bitwarden